-Three trials (WHI [N=10,739], ^{102, 112} EPAT [N=222], 60 and ERA [N=205] 62) reported on risk of stroke (Appendix G Table 12).
+Three trials (WHI [N=10,739], EPAT [N=222], and ERA [N=205]) reported on risk of stroke (Appendix G Table 12).
 We did not pool trial results because of heterogeneity in study duration and outcome measures.

-During the WHI 7.2-year (median) intervention phase, women on estrogen only had a statistically significantly higher risk of stroke compared with those on placebo (3.2% vs. 2.4%; HR, 1.35; 95% CI, 1.07 to 1.70).
-During the postintervention period (3.9 years after stopping therapy), the risks between the two treatment groups became similar again; cumulatively (at 10.7 years of followup), stroke risk was higher in the estrogen-only group compared with the placebo group (4.4% vs. 3.8%; HR, 1.15; 95% CI, 0.97 to 1.
-37).
-102, 112
+During the WHI 7.2-year (median) intervention phase, women receiving estrogen only had a statistically significantly higher risk of stroke compared with those receiving placebo (3.2% vs. 2.4%; HR, 1.35 [95% CI, 1.07 to 1.70]).
+During the postintervention period (3.9 years after stopping therapy), the risk between the two treatment groups became similar again; cumulatively

+(at 10.7 years of followup), stroke risk was higher in the estrogen-only group compared with the placebo group (4.4% vs. 3.8%; HR, 1.15 [95% CI, 0.97 to 1.37]).

-The two smaller trials (EPAT60 and ERA62) reported on stroke risk among women randomized to estrogen or placebo; few events occurred overall and results were inconclusive.
-In the EPAT trial, one participant (randomized to placebo) had a cerebrovascular accident at 2 years.60 In the ERA trial, the risk of stroke or transient ischemic attack was similar in the estrogen-only and placebo groups (5 vs. 6 events, respectively).62
+The two smaller trials (EPAT and ERA) reported on stroke risk among women randomized to estrogen or placebo; few events occurred overall and results were inconclusive.
+In the EPAT trial, one participant (randomized to placebo) had a cerebrovascular accident at 2 years.
+In the ERA trial, the risk of stroke or transient ischemic attack was similar in the estrogen-only and placebo groups (5 vs. 6 events, respectively).

-In the WHI estrogen-only trial, no differences in stroke risk by subgroups, including race or ethnicity, age, prior cardiovascular disease, hypertension, diabetes, could be detected.
-110
+In the WHI estrogen-only trial, no differences in stroke risk by subgroups, including race/ethnicity, age, prior cardiovascular disease, hypertension, or diabetes could be detected.

-Risk of stroke in the WHI was similar in women who initiated estrogen soon after menopause (<5 years) versus later (≥ 5 years).
-98
+Risk of stroke in the WHI was similar among women who initiated estrogen soon after menopause (<5 years) versus later ( $\geq$ 5 years).